Faculty Guide to the Honor System

 Faculty Advisers to the Undergraduate Honor Council

 The Undergraduate Honor Council is comprised of students and is advised and supported by Student Accountability, Community Standards and Academic Integrity.
 A board of faculty members, appointed by the Chancellor or the Chancellor’s designee, serve as Faculty Advisers to the Honor Council during hearings.

 [ Back to the Top ]

 REPORTING A VIOLATION

 A faculty member should neither punish nor excuse Honor Code violations.
-If a faculty member has reason to suspect that a breach of the Honor Code has been committed, he/she/they must:
+If a faculty member has reason to believe that the Honor Code has been breached, he/she/they must take action in one of the following ways:

 2. Report the incident to the appropriate honor council.

 The flagrancy of the violation determines which course of action the faculty member is expected to take.
 The option of warning the student personally is open to the faculty member only in the event of a minor suspicion or if evidence is not available.
 A template is available to issue or document a warning.
 If suspicion is strong or if evidence is available, the faculty member is obligated to report the incident to the appropriate honor council.
 It should be understood, however, that the faculty member need not have evidence in hand before notifying the appropriate council–just well-founded suspicion.
 The appropriate council or office will investigate all cases.